 We bought a DTG machine.
 Our company procrastinated a long time before investing in DTG (direct-to-garment).
 Frankly, I would have purchased equipment sooner, but dropping tens of thousands of dollars isn’t easy for me (that’s a good thing), so we massively researched beforehand and that’s going to work in our favor since the technology has made significant progress the last couple years.

 We tested for a long time.
 Honestly, this time period proved incredibly frustrating.
 Dealing with faulty equipment has been our albatross, and the entire “development” phase consumed way more time than I had originally anticipated.
 New to apparel printing, we struggled with color accuracy, “dirty” prints, and weird registration.
-Our staff has a pretty long history in digital printing, consists of a couple graphic designers and boasts a couple techs; yet, this DTG machine still managed to test our patience and inner zen.
+Our staff has a pretty long history in digital printing, consists of a couple of graphic designers and boasts a couple techs; yet, this DTG machine still managed to test our patience and inner zen.

 We mastered the process.
 The graphics we’ve been printing look beautiful.
 Once the manufacturer made some adjustments to our DTG printer, we were able to work through all the kinks.
 Each shirt is 100% cotton, high quality and feels great when wearing them.
-The vibrant graphics we print are wonderfully long lasting.
+The vibrant graphics we print are wonderfully long-lasting.
 Now, we couldn’t be happier with the results, and I’m convinced customers will totally love our shirts.
 We had to print hundreds of test garments before selling our first shirt, but we’ve mastered the process now.

 What’s next?
-We’ve added toddler sizes, women’s tees, tank tops, v-necks and long sleeved shirts.
+We’ve added toddler sizes, women’s tees, tank tops, v-necks, and long-sleeved shirts.
 We’re planning to add American Apparel as a featured brand, and we’re switching to a new website that features an online t-shirt designer and over 30 different shirt styles.